Handbook

 Jackets are not required but would be appreciated

-2. English and western attire will follow traditional practices with the exception of acceptable adaptation equipment.
+2. English, western and driving attire will follow traditional practices with the exception of acceptable adaptation equipment.

 3. Boots: Appropriate and suitable footwear required.

 4. Helmets: English and Western.
-All riders must wear protective SEI-ASTM approved helmets with chin harness fastened at all times while mounted.
+All competitors must wear protective SEI-ASTM approved helmets with chin harness fastened at all times.

 -